lherzolite2024/lherzolite2024.github.io/lherzolite_website_src.md

 1. **Registration Link**.
 Click on the web link provided below.
 This link will direct you to an external page dedicated to registration.
 2. **Data Entry**.
 Fill in the required information for registration.
 This may include personal information, affiliation, and any other relevant details.
 Be sure to complete all fields accurately.
 3. **Payment Options**.
 After filling out the registration form, you will proceed to the payment section.
 Choose between two modalities: bank transfer or online (i.e. credit card) payment.
 Rest assured that this is a secure payment gateway.
 4. **Contact Information**.
-If you have any questions or need assistance, feel free to reach out to us via email at vanessa.fuo@uniovi.es Our team is here to assist you.
+If you have any questions or need assistance with registration, feel free to reach out to us via email at [vanessa.fuo@uniovi.es](mailto:vanessa.fuo@uniovi.es).
+Our team is here to assist you.

 We look forward to welcoming you to the 7th Orogenic Lherzolite Congress!